Estate Planning and Probate

 The purpose of an estate plan is to decide not only who will receive your property and when they will get it, but also how the rest of your affairs will be handled should you pass away or become incapacitated.
 You may choose to set up a trust, which can determine that your property be held until a specified date in the future, or until the person you want to receive it reaches a certain age.

-An experienced Burlington estate planning attorney from DiBella Law Offices, P.C., can also help you distribute property from your estate to the charity of your choice, should you decide to do so.
+An experienced Massachusetts estate planning attorney from DiBella Law Offices, P.C., can also help you distribute property from your estate to the charity of your choice, should you decide to do so.

 From offices throughout Massachusetts, our firm creates comprehensive estate plans for clients, including: